kundajelab/seqdataloader/README.md

 * asinh --  numpy.arcsinh(values) will be computed (this is the default)
 * None -- no label transformation will be performed
 * log10 --  numpy.log10(values + pseudocount) will be computed using a pseudocount specified by `label_transformer_pseudocount` argument.
 If this argument is not provided,a default pseudocout of 0.001 is used.
-* log10 -- numpy.log(values + pseudocount) will be computed using a pseudcount as above.
+* log -- numpy.log(values + pseudocount) will be computed using a pseudcount as above.

 ## A note on file outputs